 Author: Elizabeth Spinney, Invasive Plant Coordinator, Vermont Department of Forests, Parks & Recreation

-To learn more about Porcelainberry, check these additional resources:
+To learn more about Callery pear, check out these additional resources:

 - Finger Lakes PRISM

 - Woody Invasives of the Great Lakes Collaborative

 - Journal article on the history of Callery pear in the United States (full text)

 Photo credit: (Callery pear tree in field) Richard Gardner, Bugwood.org